nikbam/PixWordsHelper/README.md

 # PixWordsHelper

-A simple JS application, which is a solver-helper for the android game "PixWords", as a mean of learning Javascript
+A simple JS application, which is a solver-helper for the android game "PixWords", for the sole purpose of learning Javascript

 ## Build With